WICG/turtledove/FLEDGE.md

 `generateBid` may also return up to `browserSignals.multiBidLimit` valid bid objects of the format above in an array.

-If none of the returned bids pass the k-anonymity checks, `generateBid` will be re-run with the input `interestGroup` filtered to contain only k-anonymous ads and component ads.
+If none of the produced bids pass the k-anonymity checks, `generateBid` will be re-run with the input `interestGroup` filtered to contain only k-anonymous ads and component ads.
 Such re-runs are limited to returning only a single bid, even if multiple bid support is otherwise on, so they will have